All Questions Will be Answered During the Safety Meetings.

 All escort and safety craft shall refrain from navigating through a pack of swimmers at all times unless the authorized safety craft must respond to an emergency

-Athletes may wear swim caps, goggles, heart rate monitors, wristwatches, protective swimwear (including full-length swimsuits), and wetsuits of any thickness or composition as the event permits.
+Athletes may wear swim caps, goggles, heart rate monitors, wrist watches, protective swimwear (including full-length swimsuits), and wetsuits of any thickness or composition as the event permits.
+Most likely wetsuits will not be allowed.

 However, awards will only be offered to athletes who wear FINA-legal swimsuits, one swim cap, goggles and/or ear and/or nose plugs

 We strongly recommend that all Swimmers wear their assigned swim cap during the entire event and show assigned race numbers when asked for by race officials.
+Swimmers will be chipped timed.
+You will be give a disposable ankle band you must wear it during the complete swim.
+Swimmers will be also wear wrist band with information and body marked with assigned numbers.
 This is for your safety.

 Swim waves will leave in assigned waves